 Applying the Danube Water Quality Model (DWQM), the total nutrient transport from point and non-point sources, to the Black Sea was analyzed, indicating a total of 552 kilotons of nitrogen and 48.9 kilotons of phosphorus reaching annually the Black Sea.
-Studies undertaken in the frame of the Danube Environmental Program suggest that about half of the nutrient discharged internally in the come from agriculture (diffuse sources of pollution), slightly more than one quarter from domestic sources, an additional larger share comes from industry and the remainder from "background" sources.
+Studies undertaken in the frame of the Danube Environmental Program suggest that about half of the nutrient discharged internally in the basin from come agriculture (diffuse sources of pollution), slightly more than one from quarter domestic sources, an additional larger share comes from industry and the remainder from "background" sources.